 The common factor for all of Saab’s business dealings is that they are based on trust.
 All our stakeholders rely on Saab as a long-term partner.
 This trust can only be maintained if the business is run responsibly and sustainably.
 That is why responsible business and sustainability is a priority for Board of Directors.

-The organisation operates the following policies that describe Saab’s approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in the operations: Code of Conduct, Supplier Code of Conduct, Whistleblowing policy and Security policy.
+The organisation operates the following policies that describe Saab’s approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in the operations: Code of Conduct, Supplier Code of Conduct, Conflict Minerals policy, Whistleblowing policy and Security policy.

 This statement covers the financial year 2018 and has been approved by the Board of Directors.